Single-vehicle crash on icy overpass in Arlington kills 1

 A full investigation is underway.

 If you’ve lost a loved one in a motor vehicle accident in Tarrant County, we know you are facing a great deal of grief and anger.
-The Dallas area car accident attorneys at The Benton Law Firm can review your case and help your family seek justice on behalf of your loved one.
+The Dallas area car accident attorneys at Benton Accident & Injury Lawyers can review your case and help your family seek justice on behalf of your loved one.
 Reach us today online or by phone at (214) 777-7777 for a free case evaluation.